-There are several vaccinations that are (as of mid-2020) required for consideration of lawful permanent residence.
+There are several vaccinations that are (as of 2022) required for consideration of lawful permanent residence.
 They are as follows:

 Note that this list may change as new vaccines are developed.
 For example, HPV and zoster vaccines were once required, but no longer.
 Check the Centers for Disease Control and Prevention website for the latest, by looking at its Overview of Vaccination Technical Instructions.

 Part of the green card application process involves undergoing a medical exam.
 You will meet with a designated physician (not your own).
-If you're applying for your green card by adjusting status within the U.S., you will choose from a list of local "civil surgeons."
-If you're applying from overseas (consular processing), you'll choose from a a list of “panel physicians.”
+If you're applying for your green card by adjusting status within the U.S., you will choose from a list of local "civil surgeons," and yours will fill out Form I-693.
+If you're applying from overseas (consular processing), you'll choose from a a list of "panel physicians."

 In preparation for your medical exam, you should gather your vaccination records and any tests by your doctor that determined that you are already immune to a particular disease.
 During the exam, the physician will review the record and decide which additional vaccinations you need, given your age and vaccination history.